sympy/sympy/doc/src/modules/galgebra/ga.rst

-    Since we need to associate each multivector with the geometric algebra that contains it we use a member function of *Ga* to instantiate every multivector (There is a multivector class, *Mv*, but in order the insure that every multivector is associated with the correct geometric algebra we always use the member function *Ga.mv* to instantiate the multivector.)
+    Since we need to associate each multivector with the geometric algebra that contains it we use a member function of *Ga* to instantiate every multivector (There is a multivector class, *Mv*, but in order the insure that every multivector is associated with the correct geometric algebra we use the member function *Ga.mv* to instantiate the multivector.)
 The multivector is instantiated with:

     *Ga.mv(name, mode, f=False)*